EgyptAir Flight 843: Accident summary

 The plane broke into two halves and the back of the plane caught fire.
 As a result, most of the victims were sitting in the back of the plane.
 Rescue teams headed to the crash area to rescue the injured passengers and retrieve the bodies of those killed.
 Rescue workers reported having difficulty reaching the site of the crash in the rough terrain.

 Survivor accounts

 One of the survivors said that "the plane had left Egypt normally, but when we entered the Tunisian airspace we found an unusual climatic situation that I had not seen since the year.
 And we stayed for about half an hour between the fog and could not see the surface of the earth at all," adding that "while the pilot was preparing to land at the airport in Tunisia, the plane suddenly crashed into the mountain, and that maybe something wrong from the pilot and something from the plane."

 Aftermath

 After the accident, the U.S. National Transportation Safety Board sent a team of investigators to assist authorities in Tunisia with their investigation.
 The team included representatives from Boeing and General Electric Engines.

-Misr Insurance Company began paying compensation to EgyptAir for the disaster-ridden plane in Tunisia as well as compensation for victims and injured in accordance with the international agreement.
-The value of the plane's compensation amounted to 22 million dollars, or 110 million pounds.